 Bodies corporate have “perpetual succession”, meaning they have their own identity and continue to exist despite changes in membership.
 When a unit owner sells their unit they are no longer a member of the body corporate, and the new unit owner becomes a member of the body corporate.

-Professionals such as building managers and body corporate managers are not members of the body corporate, but they can be engaged to carry out some of the body corporate’s responsibilities on its behalf.
+Professionals such as building managers and body corporate managers are not members of the body corporate, but they can be engaged to carry out some of the body corporate’s responsibilities and Unit Titles Act 2010 obligations on its behalf.
 You can find out more about building managers and body corporate managers below.

 What does the body corporate do?

 A body corporate is not the same as other corporations, such as companies or incorporated societies.
-It is a “creature of statute”, meaning a body corporate only exists because of the Act.
+It is a “creature of statute”, meaning a body corporate only exists because of the Unit Titles Act 2010.
 The ability for a body corporate to act and the limits on its actions are set by statute.

 The body corporate is responsible for a range of management, financial and administrative functions relating to the common property and to the development as a whole.
 These functions mainly relate to the things all unit owners have a shared interest in – land, money, other property – which is why all unit owners are members of the body corporate.